Ever wonder what is the difference is between fermenting and rotting food?

 The challenge is to balance both the good and bad bacteria.

 Humans have both good and bad bacteria living in their guts.
 The good bacteria are called Probiotics.
 Probiotics are what line your gut and support nutrient absorption and a healthy immune system.
-They help with digestion, absorption, and absorption of nutrients.

 Eating fermented foods on a daily basis will help you build up the colonies of good bacteria and achieve a healthy gut.